onjin/runenv/CONTRIBUTING.md

     Now you can make your changes locally.

-5. When you\'re done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with
+5. When you\'re done making changes, check that your changes pass lint and the tests.
-    tox:

         $ pip install hatch
         $ make lint
-        $ make test
+        $ make test         # for python in your env
+        $ make test-all     # for all supported python versions

 6. Commit your changes and push your branch to GitHub: